MandyNeumeyer/classes-mini-online-shop/README.md

 **This exercise covers the JavaScript concepts of classes and instance objects**

-Your task is to create a Product and Cart class representing an onlimne shop.
+Your task is to create a Product and Cart class representing an online shop.

 ---